 - Stir-fry until meat is cooked on the outside.
 Add in the cooked mushrooms, reserved marinade and reserved mushroom soaking water.
 Cook over medium heat until water has been absorbed, stirring frequently.
 Remove pork and mushrooms into a bowl and clean the wok.

 - Lower heat to low and add in drained rice.
 Toss to coat rice with oil and add in all the rice seasoning.
 Toss to coat rice evenly with seasoning.
 Remove from heat and transfer rice into a large bowl.
 There is no need to cook the rice for long as you want the rice to be loose (not sticky) for wrapping.
 If your wok is too small, cook the rice in batches.
+I cook 500 grams of rice each time in my 24-cm wok.

 - Bamboo Leaves: Use a pair of kitchen scissors to trim off the head and tail of the softened bamboo leaves.
 Discard leaves that are badly damaged (e.g. with large holes in the middle).
 Shake off excess water and set aside for wrapping.
 The leaves should be kept moist.
 If they dry out, the leaves may crack when wrapping.